 13 Aug Seattle Wishing Chair – Do Wishes Come True?

-One unique thing about the Smith Tower is the building still employees people as elevator operators to take you to your floor.
+One unique thing about the Smith Tower is the building still employs people as elevator operators to take you to your floor.
 The Chinese room is on the 35th Floor.
 You can see a view of each floor as you go up through the iron gate.
 From the looks of it, the building had some of the original elevator parts.

 The Chinese room doesn’t have a lot in it, but you can see some beautiful hand-carved furniture and a hand-carved ceiling that were gifts from the last empress of China.
 The panels use Chinese characters to tell the history of Seattle.
 The lighting wasn’t the best.
-The views were beautiful as promised.
+The views were beautiful, as promised.

 Then the moment of truth arrived.
 It was my turn to sit in the wishing chair.

 The woman before me took a picture of me.
 I sat in the wishing chair and thought for a few seconds.
 This is an old chair.
 So many people are sitting in it.
 Will it break?
 Also, do I want to be married?
 Up to this point in my life, I always said no. 2013; I would turn 40 that year.
 I never completely ruled it out.
 If I met someone I wanted to marry.